github/docs/content/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches.md

 ---
 ## About branch protection rules

 You can enforce certain workflows or requirements before a collaborator can push changes to a branch in your repository, including merging a pull request into the branch, by creating a branch protection rule.
+Actors may only be added to bypass lists when the repository belongs to an organization.

 By default, each branch protection rule disables force pushes to the matching branches and prevents the matching branches from being deleted.
 You can optionally disable these restrictions and enable additional branch protection settings.